Oxbridge Academy (Florida)

-Academics

-Computer Science Program

-The Computer Science program at Oxbridge consists of a four-year course in Computer Science.
-Computer Science I consists of studies in Python and basic algorithms.
-Computer Science II introduces students to programming in Java.
-Advanced courses in Web Application Development, Unity Game Development, and Data Structures and Algorithms are offered to third and fourth year Computer Science students.

 History

 The school was funded with a $50 million donation from Bill Koch.
 Koch's goal was to create a school for his own children where academically gifted students of all socioeconomic backgrounds could do hands-on projects and learn by problem solving, a place where students ruled.
 Oxbridge was opened in under a year on a 45-acre campus that once held a Jewish community center.
-By 2016 he had spent more than $75 million on the school.
+By 2016, Koch had donated more than $75 million to the school.

-In 2011, Koch hired Robert C. Parsons to lead the school under titles president and chief executive.

 By 2014, the school added a football team at the request of the student body.
-In April 2016, Mr. Koch announced that Academic Dean John Klemme would serve as the School's president, placing Mr. Parsons on paid leave pending an investigation of harassment claims.
-Parsons compensation package was worth $1 million, with an annual salary of about $600,000 per year.
+In April 2016, Koch announced that Academic Dean John Klemme would serve as the School's president, placing Robert Parsons on paid leave pending an investigation of harassment claims.
+Parsons' compensation package was worth $1 million, with an annual salary of about $600,000 per year.

-On May 27, 2016, Koch fired Parsons and declined to renew the contracts of Director of Athletics Craig Sponsky and the football coach Doug Socha; Koch noted that a "power elites group" in the school "ran the asylum".
+On May 27, 2016, Koch fired Parsons and declined to renew the contracts of director of athletics Craig Sponsky and the football coach Doug Socha; Koch noted that a "power elites group" in the school "ran the asylum".

-In July 2016, David Rosow was elected President and CEO of Oxbridge Academy.
+In July 2016, David Rosow was elected president and CEO of Oxbridge Academy.

 On June 20, 2018, the school announced that it was ending its football program after a number of its players transferred to other schools.
+The program was revived for the 2023–24 school year.